The easiest way to get into concrete is by casting into pre-made molds.

 Let's get pouring!

-Since concrete has aggregate we'll have to take that into account before starting a mix.
-Even pea gravel aggregate can be much too large for the small silicone ice molds, so we'll have to reduce the aggregate size to ensure we get enough concrete into the molds and aren't crowded by one large piece of aggregate.
+Since concrete has aggregate. we'll have to take that into account before starting a mix.
+Even pea gravel aggregate can be much too large for small molds, so consider what you are casting into to determine if you need or want to remove aggregate.

 After sifting a few scoops into my mixing bucket I was ready to start making my concrete.